HSbedi87/vertexai-stablediffusion-streamlit/README.md

 ## Overview

-This project demonstrates how you can use streamlit to build an app that intereacts with [Stable Diffusion inpainting model](https://huggingface.co/runwayml/stable-diffusion-inpainting) deployed on VertexAI endpoint.
+This project demonstrates how you can use streamlit to build an app that interacts with [Stable Diffusion inpainting model](https://huggingface.co/runwayml/stable-diffusion-inpainting) deployed on VertexAI endpoint.

 ### UI
 ![UI](images/ui.png)